Bachelor of Arts in International Relations, Stanford University

 Led by Provost Cook, SUU has accomplished broad and deep improvements in academics and student life.
-As the primary architect in designing SUU’s Academic Roadmap, the academic climate of the campus has been strengthened through a variety of initiatives.
+The academic climate of the campus has been strengthened through a variety of initiatives.
 SUU has risen to national attention for its innovative EDGE program (Education Designed to Give Experience) which adopts high impact learning practices for all of its graduates, giving them the “edge” in landing graduate school admissions as well as successful professional careers.

 Under his academic leadership SUU has increased its graduation rate by nearly 17 percent, and its retention rate by 5 percent.
 In each successive year, SUU experienced its best academically prepared class in its history three years running.
 The average GPA of SUU’s incoming students has increased from 3.4 to above 3.6 during that time period.
 Average ACT scores have increased from 19 to 23 over the same time frame.
 National rankings for the university have climbed making “Best College” lists by several publications.
 Princeton Review recently named SUU a “Best Value College,” the only Utah institution to make the list.
 SUU has the 3rd lowest student debt in the entire West and offers one of the best value propositions in the nation as identified by the 2012 US News and World Report.
 Significant progress has been made during his tenure to increase the diversity of the student body, growing minority student-enrollment by 44 percent and international student-enrollment by 312 percent